zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/timedate/README.md

 TIMEDATE()
 ```

-The function returns a string of the form: hh:mm:ss dd mmm yyyy or in the appropriate format for the applicable international date setting, as illustrated by:
+The function returns a string of the form: "hh:mm:ss dd mmm yyyy" or in the appropriate format for the applicable international date setting, as illustrated by:

 ```
 CRT "The time and date is ":TIMEDATE ()
 ```

-to print out the current date and time.
+to display the current date and time.

 Go back to [jBASE BASIC](./../jbase-basic-programmers-reference-guide).